The deadline for summer applications is January 15, 2026. Everyone, including organizers and speakers, must submit an application.

 Piers Coleman, Rutgers University

-Kin Fai Mak, Max Plank Institute, Hamburg
+Kin Fai Mak, Max Planck Institute, Hamburg

 Alex Thomson, University of California, Davis